AirAlert-WR/IoT_controller/README.md

 ## Configuration

-The central config file (format: INI) consists of the following sections
+The central config file, saved under **config.ini**, consists of the following sections

 ### mqtt

-This section stores configuration values especially for the MQTT manager:
+This section stores configuration values for the MQTT manager:

 |     key     | description                               |
 |:-----------:|:------------------------------------------|